ZoranStojsavljevic/Android_12_BT_SCO_Audio_HAL/README.md

 	61	#define AUDIO_DEVICE_API_VERSION_CURRENT AUDIO_DEVICE_API_VERSION_3_2

-Here, the very important fact to mention is that BT SCO Audio HAL runs in the contex of Audio Flinger (the same process PID), where the context switch happens in the form of UNUX sockets (two channels, SCO CTRL and Audio data).
+Here, the very important fact to mention is that Bluedroid BT SCO Audio HAL runs in the contex of Audio Flinger (the same process PID), where the context switch happens in the form of UNIX sockets (two channels, SCO CTRL and Audio data).

 This fact will be reiterated couple of times in this document.